jvrohr/ThinPlates/README.md

 # ThinPlates
-Solving some problems in thin plate theory using Python
+Solving some examples from Plates and shells theory and analysis, Urugal (2018) with Python.

+:)